Skip to Main Content

 How much is home insurance in Kansas?

 The state’s high average premium is likely due, at least partially, to the high claim payouts for catastrophic storm events.
-In 2022, Kansas had the fourth-highest number of major hail events in the country and the sixth-highest number of tornadoes.
+In 2023, Kansas had the third-highest number of major hail events.
+Also in 2023, Kansans put in $443 million dollars worth of claims for storm damage.
 When an area has a higher risk of claims, it means insurers are at greater risk of paying out large sums for damage, which means rates have to be higher to compensate.
 And the more coverage you need, the more you’re likely to pay.

 Kansas homeowners insurance rates by city